SpaceMonkey-MH/GogolJump/RandomIdeas.md

 - Instead of having the character portal through the other side when touching an edge, we could have a wall blocking the way on both sides. // Done.

 - Animation when a platform exits the screen.
-There should be a way to show this is how the points are optained.
+There should be a way to show this is how the points are obtained.
 	This could be a mere spark on the spot the platform disappears from.
 This seems a bit complicated.
 	This could be done with the animation part: Change the animation to a spark sprite. // Done but ugly.